Church of St Laurence, Downton

 The Church of St Laurence is the main Church of England parish church for the village of Downton, Wiltshire, England.
 An unusually long building for a village church, the present structure dates from 1147.
 Continually altered and enlarged until the mid-19th century, the church displays every style of architecture from the Norman to Victorian eras, and has been designated a Grade I listed building.

-The church building is notable for showing the evolution of the dominant architectural styles used in Britain, from the Norman work in the nave to late Gothic work in the tower and chancel; numerous and high quality monuments, and a surviving 14th century priests' doorway.
+The church building is notable for showing the evolution of the dominant architectural styles used in Britain, from the Norman work in the nave to late Gothic work in the tower and chancel; numerous and high quality monuments, and a surviving 14th-century priests' doorway.
 Despite the small size of the village, the building is the fourth-largest medieval parish church (by area) in the county, surpassed only by St Thomas, Salisbury; St Andrew, Chippenham; and the remains of Malmesbury Abbey.

 History

 Early church

 The earliest records of a church at Downton comes from the Saxon era, when the village was owned by the Bishops of Winchester, who built a manor house here.
 The church and village are mentioned as being owned by the bishopric in the Domesday Book.
 This early structure, of which there are no visible remains, was the parish church for a wide area, including not just Downton, but some 5700 ha of land along the Hampshire-Wiltshire border.

 This early church served several villages and was served by more than one priest; given its status, it may have been founded as a Saxon minster, funded and endowed by Winchester Cathedral.
-Though there are no visible remains of this church, it was likely built in the cruciform layout (as with many pre-conquest churches), similar to the surviving Saxon church at Breamore, Hampshire, some 2 miles to the southwest.
+Though there are no visible remains of this church, it was likely built in the cruciform layout (as with many pre-conquest churches), similar to the surviving Saxon church at Breamore, Hampshire, some 2 miles to the south-west.